DrBlackross/super-simple-rsi/README.md

 **7.** **Profit Protection: Includes logic to ensure sell orders are placed at a price sufficiently higher than the last buy to cover fees and ensure profit (i typically trade with 95 to 90%% of funds to cover costs).**

-Point 7 was the main part i wanted as a safety net.
+Point 7 was the main part I wanted as a safety net.

 # Installation